bhargavamuralidharan/DevOps-CI-CD-Pipeline-Project/README.md

   ```
   (replace the DocumentRoot and Directory values with the actual path to the folder on your computer)

-4. Go to `C:/windows/system32/drivers/etc` and open the file using a text editor
+4. Go to `C:/windows/system32/drivers/etc` and open the `hosts` file using a text editor
 5. Add the following:
   ```
   127.0.0.1 www.devops-ci.loc